rsyslog/rsyslog/source/configuration/modules/imfile.rst

 they would result in empty syslog records.
 They are simply ignored.

 As new lines are written they are taken from the file and processed.
-Please note that this happens based on a polling interval and not immediately.
+Depending on the selected mode, this happens via inotify or based on a polling interval.
+Especially in polling mode, reading the file is not immediately.
+But there are also slight delays (due to process scheduling and internal processing) in inotify mode.

 The file monitor support file rotation.
 To fully work, rsyslogd must run while the file is rotated.
 Then, any remaining lines from the old file are read and processed and when done with that, the new file is being processed from the beginning.
 If rsyslogd is stopped